mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

 ![](./gif/big4.gif)

-Another important detail is that these types of queries are not limited to searching only the current function like the adjective ones!
+A very important detail is that these types of queries are not limited to searching only the current function like the nth adjective ones or the ones from the first case!

 ![](./gif/big11.gif)

 # Case four